soxhub/openpyxl/doc/defined_names.rst

 This means they are very loosely defined.
 They might contain a constant, a formula, a single cell reference, a range of cells or multiple ranges of cells across different worksheets.
 Or all of the above.
-They are defined globally for a workbook and accessed from the `defined_names` attribute.
+Cell references or ranges should always include the name of the worksheet they're in.

+Defined names can either be restricted to individual worksheets or available globally for the whole workbook.

 Sample use for ranges